 Festival packing as a woman just isn’t fair, guys can throw together a pair of jeans, shorts, a few tops and some wellies and they are done.
 We, on the other hand, seem to have so much more to think about!
 After spending many a festival regretting not packing that one item and every year … More What should I pack for a festival?
 (A girl’s guide to festival packing)

 So you know you want to travel to Europe, you’ve got a bit of an idea of where you want to go but need to work out the logistics of how to get from place to place.
 There are an array of options from the hiring a car, plane, coach or the most popular train. … More Interrailing Ticket vs Doing it Yourself?

 DO: 1) Have a Vague Plan and Try to Book as Much in Advance as Possible A huge bonus of an interrailing ticket is the freedom it allows, however booking in advance as much as you can make it far cheaper and easier to budget.
 With the cheapest interrail ticket we had carefully planned out … More Interrailing Do’s and Don’ts

 It’s always a daunting prospect beginning to pack, especially if it’s a long trip spanning multiple countries.
 Only having a vague idea of what to take as a first-time backpacker I did a lot of research and found many blogs with hints, tips and suggestions that really helped.
 So after getting back from my trip, … More What to Pack for an Interrailing trip?

 I can’t believe this it is!
-It has been an incredible two and a half weeks, our journey has been jam-packed with history, culture and good nights out.
+It’s been an incredible two and a half weeks.
+Our journey has been jam-packed with history, culture and good nights out.
 We have visited 5 countries and had an amazing time on our tiny budget.
-We really weren’t ready for it to end, we really could have carried … More Fields, Planes and Wrong Trains – The Last Day of our Interrailing Adventure
+We weren’t ready for it to end and could have continued exploring so many … More Fields, Planes and Wrong Trains – The Last Day of our Interrailing Adventure